Tiny oysters play big role in stabilizing eroding shorelines

 The rows of oysters appear to be doing their job as effective breakwaters.
 One recent day, a strong east wind rippled the bay with whitecaps out beyond the oysters.
 But between the oysters and the shoreline, the water was much calmer, and waves sloped gently onto the shoreline instead of pounding against it.

-As a bonus, the oysters help improve water quality in the bay: A single oyster can filter up to 50 gallons (190 liters) of water a day.
+As a bonus, the oysters help improve water quality in the bay: A single oyster can filter up to 50 gallons of water a day.

+COMMERCIAL TOWNSHIP — The Bayshore Center at Bivalve is throwing a bash for the AJ Meerwald,…

 Projects like this one are an important part of New Jersey's coastal resilience program — using plants and shellfish beds to create “living shorelines” that complement engineered structures like sea walls and bulkheads to protect homes and people.